panther03/cs473_pw/PW4/report/report.md

 # Task 3
 11. Row-major and column-major refers to the ordering of a 2D array in memory.
 In row-major, the row given by the first index (using C double brackets e.g. `A[][]` syntax) is contiguous in memory.
 In column-major the column given by the second index is contiguous.
 C uses row-major.
 12. Primarily the accesses to out_vector and matrix.
 Because matrix is row-major each inner iteration loads a different cache line (size of row is 256 elements or 1024 bytes). `out_vector` may be similarly evicted frequently because the entire 1KiB of vector is stored to on every outer loop iteration.
 13. Reorder the loops so that `i` is on the outside and `j` inside.
-This switches things so that `in_vector` is now evicted frequently instead of `out_vector`, but `matrix` is accessed in a cache-friendlier order, so the overall 65893 to 8257.
+This switches things so that `in_vector` is now evicted frequently instead of `out_vector`, but `matrix` is accessed in a cache-friendlier order, so the overall misses are reduced from 65893 to 8257.

 # Task 4
 14. It does not work because the writes to the LEDS are being cached.
 Normally, the I/O should be in an uncached region of memory but this is not the case here.